randyawuri/100daysofcode-python/README.md

 ## Day 17: Number of vowels in a string ##
     -   A function to count the number of vowels in a string.

+## Day 18: List Sum ##
+    -   A function to find the sum of all elements in a list.